neurodroid/stimfit/doc/sphinx/linux_install_guide/building.rst

         which will give /usr/lib/pkgconfig/.

-If everything was OK, you can see the following mesage after configure.
+If everything was OK, you will see the following message after running configure.

 ::

     Configured wxWidgets 2.9.0 for i686-pc-linux-gnu

-Now we just type make and after that type make install as root.
+Now we just type make and after that, run make install as root.
 All this inside /usr/local/wxWidgets/build2.9/

 ::